SublimeText/LaTeXTools/README.markdown

 	import os; os.environ['PATH']

 and again take note of what you see in the output panel (right above the line where you typed the above command).
-Finally, look at the `path` keyword in the `osx` section of the `LaTeX.sublime-build` file in the LaTeXTools package directory.
-For things to work, every directory that you see listed from the Terminal must be either in the list displayed when you type the `import os...` command in the ST console, or else it must be explicitly specified in `LaTeX.sublime-build`.
-If this is not the case, add the relevant paths in `LaTeX.sublime-build` and *please let me know*, so I can decide whether to add the path specification to the default build file.
+Finally, look at the `texpath` keyword in the `osx` section of the `LaTeXTools.sublime-settings` file  For things to work, every directory that you see listed from the Terminal must be either in the list displayed when you type the `import os...` command in the ST console, or else it must be explicitly specified in the `texpath` setting found in `LaTeXTools.sublime-settings`.
+If this is not the case, add the relevant paths to the `texpath` setting and *please let me know*, so I can decide whether to add the path specification to the default build file.
 Thanks!

+On Linux, do note that your login shell may be different from the shell that launched Sublime Text.
+This can mean that LaTeXTools does not inherit your `$PATH` correctly, particularly if you modify your `$PATH` in `.bash_profile` or `.bashrc` or other, shell-specific files (X Windows is run via `/bin/sh` rather than `/bin/bash`).
+If you have a similar problem, follow the same procedure as above, although you should launch the `sublime_text` executable from a shell.

 ### Non-ASCII characters and spaces in path and file names ###